-You can avoid that feeling completely in 2016 by using a basic tool: a planner.
-And if you’re someone who just can’t get used to the idea of using an app, you’ll love the DIY options I have below to customize your schedule and keep track of all of your appointments, meetings, tasks, and goals.
+You can avoid that panicky, behind feeling completely by using a basic tool: a DIY planner.
+If you’re someone who just can’t get used to the idea of using a to do list app, you’ll love the DIY options I have below to customize your schedule and keep track of all of your appointments, meetings, tasks, and goals.

 1. A Mini-Binder